-Which countries are currently using electronic invoicing in Europe?
+Which countries currently use e-invoicing in Europe?

 Germany